GSA/digitalgov.gov/content/posts/2019/06/2019-06-18-introducing-a-guide-paperwork-reduction-act.md

 Today, we’re proud to launch [a new guide on the Paperwork Reduction Act](https://pra.digital.gov/) (PRA) — a clear introduction to the Act and the clearance process around it.

-The PRA Guide is a plain language guide which answers the most common questions like, “What is the PRA for?”, “Do I need clearance?”, and “What’s the process?”.
+The PRA Guide is a plain language guide which answers the most common questions like, “What is the PRA for?”, “Do I need clearance?”, and “What’s the process?”

 It aims to give federal employees confidence working with the PRA&mdash;and through this, lower the barriers to working effectively with the public.